2016 Rafael Nadal tennis season: Monte-Carlo Masters

-After receiving a bye in the first round, Nadal defeated Aljaz Bedene in straight sets and faced a more stringent test in the third round against the in-form Dominic Thiem.
+After receiving a bye in the first round, Nadal defeated Aljaž Bedene in straight sets and faced a more stringent test in the third round against the in-form Dominic Thiem.
 After two hours on the court, Nadal came out victorious, beating Thiem in straight sets 7–5, 6–3.
 Nadal reached the semifinals of the Monte Carlo Rolex Masters for the 2nd straight year after a dominant straight sets win in the quarterfinals against 2015 French Open champion Stan Wawrinka.
 After dropping the first set in the semifinals 2–6 to world #2 Andy Murray, Nadal rallied to beat Murray 6–4, 6–2, upping his head-to-head record against Murray to 17–6.
 In the final, Nadal defeated an in-form Gaël Monfils in three tough sets, winning 7–5, 5–7, 6–0 to claim his 9th Monte Carlo masters trophy, ending a nearly 2-years Masters 1000 title drought since his last Masters title in Madrid 2014.
 After leading the Masters 1000 title tally for several years Nadal was surpassed by Novak Djokovic in Miami 2016 but the Monte Carlo win ensures that Nadal is again tied with Djokovic for a record of 28 masters titles.

 Barcelona Open

-After a first round bye, Nadal continued his dominant form by dispatching compatriots Marcel Granollers and Albert Montanes in straight sets to proceed to the Quarterfinals.
+After a first round bye, Nadal continued his dominant form by dispatching compatriots Marcel Granollers and Albert Montañés in straight sets to proceed to the Quarterfinals.
 Nadal faced Fabio Fognini who defeated him 3 times the previous year and managed to close out the match in the 2nd set tiebreak in straight sets.
 Nadal reaches his 101st final beating German Philipp Kohlschreiber in a one-sided contest, winning in straight sets.
 He defeated two-time defending champion Kei Nishikori in the final 6–4, 7–5, winning the tournament without dropping a single set and winning a record 9th Barcelona Open and equalling the record of most clay court titles won with Guillermo Vilas with 49 clay court titles.

 Madrid Open

 After receiving a first round bye, Nadal put on a superb display against Russian Andrey Kuznetsov, beating him in straight sets along with Sam Querrey, dispatching him in a hard-fought straight sets win, nearly going 1–5 down in the first set after fending off a break point in his own serve in the 5th game and then winning 5 straight games to clinch the first set and reach the quarterfinals.
-Nadal progresses to the semis beating an in-form Joao Sousa in three-sets despite winning the first set in a bagel.
+Nadal progresses to the semis beating an in-form João Sousa in three-sets despite winning the first set in a bagel.
 He lost to Andy Murray in the semifinal with a score of 7–5, 6–4.